fantomas4o/information.sh/README.md

 Script can be extended and improved by adding new options or scripts.
 Users are encouraged to customize and modify the script to meet their specific requirements and needs.

+Contributing

+Contributions are welcome!
+If you find any issues or want to enhance the functionality of the app, feel free to open a pull request.

 <h1>Feedback</h1>

 If you encounter any issues, have suggestions, or would like to contribute improvements, please feel free to open an issue or create a pull request on the GitHub repository.